-Les Griffons de Pichon Baron is the estate's latest addition.
-This wine has a pure and direct character.
+Les Griffons de Pichon Baron is one of the second wines of the property.
+Created since the 2012 vintage, it has a pure and direct character.

 The grapes which make up this wine's blend come primarily from gravelly plots of land near to the Gironde estuary, a good environment for Cabernet-sauvignon.